 While spousal support is generally granted to former wives, the culture has changed a lot over the years.
 Men can also become the recipient of alimony.
 There are also new changes to the alimony statute such as the 17-year long-term marriage term and more than seven years for moderate marriages.
 A short-term marriage should be less than seven years.
 So alimony may be moderate or durational, based on how long the couple was married.

 Don’t allow your former spouse’s conduct ruin your holiday fun!
 It is crucial you hire an experienced Camarillo spousal support attorney to handle your case.
 At the Law Offices Stephanie L. Mahdavi, we have the expertise to help you pursue the spousal support that meets your family’s needs.
-Contact us today and schedule a free case assessment to discuss your divorce.
+Contact us today and schedule a case assessment to discuss your divorce.